machinelearningnuremberg/HPO-B/README.md

 * pyGPGO (optional for running advanced examples)
 * XGBoost (option for using the surrogates for a continuous search space)

-## Basic example for benchmarking a new algorithm
+## Basic example

-Now we will explain how to create a new class that implements a method to evaluate on HPO-B.
+Now we will explain how to create a new class that implements an algorithm to evaluate on HPO-B.

 ### 1. HPO algorithm class